 During my 20s and while still living in London, one day I woke up with such bad anxiety that there was no way I could have gone to work.
-That morning I went to see my doctor and he diagnosed me with Generalized Anxiety Disorder (GAD) and Major Depressive Disorder (MDD) and gave me medication for this.
+That morning I went to see my doctor and he diagnosed me with Generalized Anxiety Disorder (GAD) and gave me medication for this.
 Also, he signed me off from work for two weeks.

 During that time, I either slept or cried.
-But after the 14 days were up, I felt that I had to go back to work, and since the medication was making me drowsy, I decided I’d start seeing a therapist instead.
+But after the 14 days were up I decided to stop taking medication, go back to work and start seeing a therapist instead.

-My first therapist was an incredible, gentle, and intelligent man, who was quiet, calm, and composed and helped me to feel safe to speak about my problems.
+The good news was that the therapist that I started seeing was an incredible, gentle, and intelligent man, who was quiet, calm, and composed and helped me to feel safe to speak about my problems.

-During all of our sessions together I spoke mainly about the war and he asked me very clever questions which helped me to finally come to terms with my childhood trauma.
+During all of our sessions together I spoke mainly about the war and he asked me very great questions which helped me with my childhood trauma.

-I believe that without therapy I wouldn’t have been able to move forward on my healing journey.
-Coming to terms with what happened in the war was long overdue.
+I also believe that without therapy I wouldn’t have been able to move forward as coming to terms with what happened in the war was long overdue.

 Do You Need Therapy?